-EmbarkRegarded as the world’s southern-most city, Ushuaia is the capital of Tierra del Fuego in the extreme South of Argentina at the end of Beagle Bay.
+Embark in Ushuaia, ArgentinaRegarded as the world’s southern-most city, Ushuaia is the capital of Tierra del Fuego in the extreme South of Argentina at the end of Beagle Bay.
 This amazing little town of over 45,000 people is surrounded by mountains and fertile plains.
 The first inhabitants here were nomadic hunters and gatherers who arrived on foot to the Isla Grande over 10,000 years ago.
-Nature lovers will be bowled over by the Tierra del Fuego National Park and its amazing wealth of flora and fauna: beavers, albatrosses, guanacos, penguins...
-Here forests cover the slopes of the Andes mountains then give way to snow-capped peaks… a truly unique and unforgettable landscape.
+Nature lovers are often bowled over by the Tierra del Fuego National Park and its amazing wealth of flora and fauna: beavers, albatrosses, guanacos, penguins.
+Here forests cover the slopes of the Andes mountains then give way to snow-capped peaks, creating a truly unique and unforgettable landscape.

-Port LockroyOn the small island of Goudier, you will have the opportunity to visit Port Lockroy, discovered by the French explorer Jean-Baptiste Charcot in 1903.
+Port LockroyOn the small island of Goudier, you have the opportunity to visit Port Lockroy, discovered by the French explorer Jean-Baptiste Charcot in 1903.
 Initially it served as a relief and repair base for whalers, but in 1944 Port Lockroy became a British base.
 It owes its name to Edouard Lockroy, a French politician and the partner of Jean-Baptiste Charcot during his expedition.
-You will be able to visit the small museum that retraces the life of the base in the 1950s.
+You may be able to visit the small museum that retraces the life of the base in the 1950s.
 Since 1996, it has been open to the public during the short Southern Summer and is used for carrying out research on Gentoo Penguins.
 Nowadays, this base is the most visited site of the White Continent and, thanks to its little store and post office, it is the only place to offer you the opportunity to write to your friends and family and share this unique moment.

-Deception IslandNestled at the heart of the South Shetland Islands, in the north of the Antarctic Peninsula, Deception Island is easy to recognise for its horseshoe shape.
+Deception IslandNestled at the heart of the South Shetland Islands, in the north of the Antarctic Peninsula, Deception Island is easy to recognize for its horseshoe shape.
 On the black sand of the volcanic beaches, there are remains of abandoned huts that have been overrun by the extraordinary wildlife, part of the treasure that Nature offers us there.
 It is on these beaches of ash that the largest colony of Chinstrap Penguins in the Antarctic Peninsula has taken up residence.
-Excursions aboard our Zodiac dinghies will allow you to set foot on this expanse of land where more than 100,000 pairs of penguins, Elephant Seals and Fur Seals live side by side.
+Excursions aboard our Zodiac dinghies allow you to set foot on this expanse of land where more than 100,000 pairs of penguins, Elephant Seals and Fur Seals live side by side.

-Ushuaia / DisembarkArrive in Ushuaia in the morning and disembark.
+Disembark in Ushuaia, ArgentinaArrive in Ushuaia in the morning and disembark.
 Transfer to the airport for your onward flights.